niuers/Learning-From-Data-A-Short-Course/README.md

 * Finite Class Lemma???
   * As you test more and more on a data set, you are more likely to overfit.
   * The size of confidence interval grows with the number of things you are testing proportionately.

+## TODO
+* SVM “is just” ERM with hinge loss with `2 regularization
+* Pegasos “is just” SVM with SGD with a particular step size rule
+* Random forest “is just” bagging with trees, with an interesting tweak on choosing splitting variables
+* Matrix Calclus
+*

+* Print out concept checks and problems